rahilkapoor/rahilkapoor/README.md

 ## I'm a Student at SRM University | BTech Computer Science

-- 🌱 I’m currently working on my portfolio
+- 🌱 I’m currently working on competitive programming skills
 - 🥅 2021 Goals: Contribute more to Open Source projects

 ---